 Fish Embryo Development Stages

 During the embryonic development of any animal, crucial processes are carried out so that the new individual can form correctly.
-Any failure, corruption or error during this process can cause serious damage to the progeny, including death of the unborn embryo.
-The embryo is the early stage of the development which occurs after fertilization, e.g. when an egg is fertilized with sperm.
+Any failure, corruption, or error during this process can cause serious damage to the progeny, including the death of the unborn embryo.
+The embryo is the early stage of development that occurs after fertilization, for example, when an egg is fertilized with sperm.

-Fish embryo development is something which is used by many schools and educational facilities to help understand this process in general.
+Fish embryo development is something that is used by many schools and educational facilities to help understand this process in general.
 This is because fish eggs are transparent and can be more easily observed using microscopes or other magnifying equipment.
-Here AnimalWised explains some of the concepts around this process by providing information on fish embryo development stages.
+Here, AnimalWised explains some of the concepts around this process by providing information on fish embryo development stages.

 Basic embryology